• Skip to main content

 by Rhonda Waters

 There once was a young woman named Mary.
 We don’t know much about her except that she was engaged to marry a man named Joseph and she lived in a town called Nazareth.
 Then, one day, something extraordinary happened to Mary.
-This is her story.
+Do you remember what happened?
+(Read Part One)

 Mary: